ManimCommunity/manim/docs/source/configuration.rst

 .. note:: There is also a **library-wide** config file that determines manim's
 	  default behavior, and applies to every user of the library.
-It has the least precedence, and the **user should not** try to modify it.
+It has the least precedence, and **the user should not try to modify it**.
 	  Developers should receive explicit confirmation from the core developer team before modifying it.